 The archiving software should be able to ensure confidentiality of data contained in the archive, both in transit and at rest.

-Jatheon is an email and social media archiving specialist with 16 years of experience in the healthcare industry.
-To get more information on how Jatheon’s archiving software can help you achieve HIPAA compliance, get in touch with us or schedule a personal demo.
+Jatheon is a tech company specializing in data archiving with 17 years of experience in providing secure email, social media and mobile archiving solutions to HIPAA-covered entities.
+To get more information on how Jatheon’s archiving software can help you meet HIPAA compliance, get in touch with us or book a short demo.